bebasid/bebasdns/README.en.md

 <details>
 <summary>Click to open the announcement</summary>

-### Plain DNS is only usable within allowlisted Indonesian and Singaporean IP range to prevent DDOS attack, if you need your IP address to be allowlisted or want to request a list of allowlisted IP, please contact us or join our [Discord](https://discord.gg/bebasid-630415907021389825).
+### Plain DNS is only usable within allowlisted Indonesian and Singaporean IP range to prevent DDOS attacks, if you need your IP address to be allowlisted or want to request a list of allowlisted IPs, please get in touch with us or join our [Discord](https://discord.gg/bebasid-630415907021389825).

 #

-For Internet Service Provider (ISP) that use [Deep Packet Inspection (DPI)](https://github.com/bebasid/bebasdns/blob/main/dev/readme/learnmore.md#apa-itu-dpi), please use [BebasIT / BebasID IT](https://github.com/bebasid/bebasit) to bypass DPI.
-Or by using Internet Protocol version 6 (IPv6), to force the DNS to use it if the ISP supported it.
+For Internet Service Providers (ISP) that use [Deep Packet Inspection (DPI)](https://github.com/bebasid/bebasdns/blob/main/dev/readme/learnmore.md#apa-itu-dpi), please use [BebasIT / BebasID IT](https://github.com/bebasid/bebasit) to bypass DPI.
+Or by using Internet Protocol version 6 (IPv6), to force the DNS to use it if the ISP supports it.

-For Internet Service Provider (ISP) that block DoH/DoT domain like JSN, please contact us at [dukungan@bebasid.com](mailto:dukungan@bebasid.com) for alternative domain to be able to use BebasID DNS service.
+For Internet Service Providers (ISP) that block DoH/DoT domains, please get in touch with us at [dukungan@bebasid.com](mailto:dukungan@bebasid.com) for the alternative domain to be able to use BebasID DNS service.

 **Signs if the ISP is using DPI:**
 | HTTP redirecting to [lamanlabuh.aduankonten.id](http://lamanlabuh.aduankonten.id) | While HTTPS throwing the `ERR_CONNECTION_RESET`/`PR_CONNECT_RESET_ERROR` |